gigasquid/gigasquid.github.io/source/_posts/2016-02-06-why-hyperdimensional-socks-never-match.markdown

 (m/set-current-implementation :vectorz)
 ```

 Next we set the sz of our hypervectors to be 100,000.
-We also create a function to generate a random sparse hypervector, by choosing to put ones in about 10% of the space.
+We also create a function to generate a random sparse hypervector by choosing to put ones in about 10% of the space.

 ```clojure
 (def sz 100000)